-Nutrition & Physical Activity Research in Schools
+Nutrition & Physical Activity Research Projects in School Settings

 Planet Health is an interdisciplinary curriculum focused on improving the health and well-being of sixth through eighth grade students while building and reinforcing skills in language arts, math, science, social studies, and physical education.
 Through classrooms and physical education activities, Planet Health aims to increase activity, improve dietary quality, and decrease inactivity—in particular screen time.
 Teacher trainings, flexible design, and planning tools facilitate the implementation of Planet Health.

 Eat Well & Keep Moving is an interdisciplinary elementary school program designed to promote healthful eating and physical activities in school, home, and community environments.
 The six components of the program—classroom education, physical education, school-wide promotional campaigns on nutrition and physical activity, food service, staff wellness, and parent and community involvement—work together to create a supportive learning environment that promotes learning of lifelong good habits.